Eman-Kwe/Eman-Kwe/README.md

 ## Objective

-To become a SOC analyst specializing in cloud security, leveraging threat intelligence and incident response frameworks to monitor hybrid environments, mitigate risks, and optimize cloud-native defenses using tools like SIEM and CNAPP
+Aspiring Cloud and DevOps Engineer with a strong background in cybersecurity and system administration.
+Dedicated to leveraging automation and cloud-native technologies to build secure, scalable, and efficient infrastructure solutions.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]